Literacy Skills Free for Adults and Families!

 - Ask questions … (especially questions that need more than one word to answer) What does this make you think of?
 What colours do you see?
 How do you think it got here?
 Tell me more …

 - Encourage questions as well!
+(When you're tired of questions, write them down for later)

 - Talk about time, and the sequence of events.
 Tell them what will happen in the next hour, tomorrow, at a certain place … Make predictions.
 Ask, "What do you think will happen next?